bhushangolani/Line-detection-in-Engineering-drawing/README.md

 --> Auto edge detection and blurring of the image to remove the remaining disturbances.

--->Applied Hough Line Transform and created a line iterator to differentiate between solid and dashed lines.
+-->Applied Hough Line Transform to differentiate between solid and dashed lines.